Cosens Bay Waterfall in Kalamalka Lake Provincial Park

 Cosens Creek Falls, also known as Cosens Bay Waterfall and Cosens Falls, is a small waterfall tucked on the south side of Kalamalka Lake Provincial Park near Vernon, BC.
-It’s best to visit Cosens Creek Falls during the winter and spring.

-While certainly not the biggest or most spectacular waterfall the Okanagan has to offer, this small, relatively unknown waterfall is well worth a visit – especially if you’re already exploring Kalamalka Park, the beautiful provincial park it resides in.
+Even though it’s not the biggest or most spectacular waterfall the Okanagan has to offer, this small, relatively unknown waterfall is well worth a visit – especially if you’re already exploring Kalamalka Park, the beautiful provincial park it resides in.

 Over the last few years, Cosens Bay Waterfall has become more well known, but it still retains a lot of its anonymity.
 Every time we’ve visited, we’ve had the waterfall to ourselves.